BIG DOG little dog. What Is It and Why You Should Care.

 So how can you protect your dog from being involved in a BDLD situation?

-First, pay attention!
-Make no assumptions.
-No matter how safe you think another dog is, you have to be vigilant.
-If you have a big dog, it is your responsibility to make certain your dog is controlled at all times.
-If your dog pulls on his leash and doesn’t listen to your commands, you have got a big problem.
+No matter how safe you think another dog is you must be vigilant.
+As a big dog owner, it is your responsibility to control him at all times.
+If your dog pulls on his leash and doesn’t listen to your commands, you’ve got a big problem.
 Your big dog needs to be well-trained.
+If you’re feeling a little wary about your problem dog breed, go read this dog training article now!

 The same goes for little dogs.
 It’s not okay for a little dog to instigate a big dog, it could cost him his life.
-Too many times I have watched as owners laugh at their little dog acting, “tough.”
+Over the years, I’ve seen owners laugh at their little dogs acting, “tough.”
 Little dogs need to be well-trained, too.
 They should listen to your commands.
 Well-trained and obedient dogs are much less likely to be involved in a BDLD altercation.

 If you have a small dog in your home, don’t go out and get a big dog and vice versa.
 Keep your home a safe haven for your pets.
 Think about the potential ramifications should the two breeds not get along.
 You will save yourself a LOT of heartache by preplanning your pack.

 Last, it is heartbreaking for me to hear these sad stories but the silver lining is that I get to pass the “heads up” on to you.
-If you just take some preventative measures, your dog never has to be in a BDLD altercation.
+If you just take some preventative measures, your dog never has to be in a Bid Dog Little Dog (BDLD) altercation.
 Whether your dog is the victim or the perpetrator, everyone loses, especially the dogs.

 References: https://www.greenbrier-emergency.com/when-dogs-attack/